HiltonRoscoe/CDFPrototype/subset/SUBSET.md

 #### Limitations

 The redefinition of a type has global impact, i.e. it affects all uses of that type.
-This has the net impact that changes cannot be contextually anchored.
+This means changes cannot be contextually anchored.
 For example, assume that we want to restrict `ContactInformation` such that `AddressLine` is required, but only for `ElectionAdministration`.
 Because `ContactInformation` is used by several other classes (e.g. Candidate, Election, Office, etc.) it will make `ContactInformation/AddressLine` required in all those contexts as well.

 ## Subsetting with JSON